 I wasn't planning on posting this until Monday, but after Today's Dietitian Magazine found it, they named me RD of the Day and it kind of went viral!
-Be sure to check out the original on The Huffington Post.
-Enjoy!

 I like to think I'm a nice person.